Eldelshell/amforeas/README.md

 * DELETE to delete a resource
 * HEAD to describe a resource

+Where a resources is a table or a view.

 Amforeas is based on the premise that you love your database, hence there's no administration.
-If there's something missing in Amforeas, it probably means you have to do it in your database (roles, triggers, stored procedures, views, etc.)
+If there's something missing in Amforeas, it probably means you have to do it in your database (roles, triggers, stored procedures, views, etc.) or build a more suitable backend solution.

 ## Features